 There are many different pieces you have to pay attention to, in your efforts to learn how to do a handstand.
 And going through them all in a single handstand tutorial is going to be difficult but this should give you a great start.

 Holding a handstand is the beginning of your hand balancing career.
-Even if you’ve got no plans to compete in gymnastics or join the circus, after you master the handstand you’re sure to push onwards.
+Even if you’ve got no plans to compete in gymnastics or join the circus, after you master the handstand you’re able to move onwards.

 That all being said lets get started with our handstands.